-Elizabeth also writes on the subject of women’s empowerment.
-Her articles focus on entrepreneurship, ethical fashion, and digital education for women and girls in the developing world.
-Her work has been published in The Guardian, Salon.com, Forbes Women, Entrepreneur Magazine, Huffington Post, Ryot News and Fast Company.
-She has been a guest speaker at the 92Y, United Nations, Harvard University, Sustainatopia, and Nexus.
+Ancillary to my work with Uncommon Union and Moreno Ocampo, she regularly writes on the subject of women’s empowerment.
+Her articles focus on entrepreneurship, ethical fashion, digital education for women and girls in the developing world.
+I have been published in The Guardian, Salon Magazine, Forbes Women, Entrepreneur Magazine, Huffington Post, Ryot News and Fast Company

 Website - elizabethschaefferbrown.com